 I remember the day in driver’s ed where we finally got to drive the student driver cars.
 This wasn’t another day of sitting and watching videos or doing handouts about the proper stopping distance behind a stop sign.
 No. This was for real.
 We were getting to drive.
 It was all I could do to stay in my seat in the school’s cafeteria until my name was called to go drive.
 I watch classmate after classmate get up and leave with their driver’s ed instructor.
-Finally, my name was called and I was getting to drive.
+Finally, my name was called and I was so excited because I was finally getting to drive.

 I opened the door of my driver’s ed car.
 I sat down and tried to remember all the things the books had said we were supposed to do before leaving in the car.
 I fastened my seat belt and reached for the keys to start the car.
 But before I did, my driver’s ed teacher stopped me.
 He reminded me, “Check your mirrors!
 You always want to do that before you pull out.”
 There it was, the thing I had forgotten, to check my mirrors.